Wednesday, November 16, 2011

 If more prisons was the solution, we should be the safest country in the world.
 We’re not.
 The trouble is, there is little evidence that prison has much of a deterrent effect especially for young people who come from poor, crime-ridden neighborhoods with little hope for the future.
 Prisons have another disadvantage---they are a heavy financial burden.
 But there are better, more effective, and probably less expensive solutions than just building more prisons and handing out longer sentences.

 Everything that criminologists have learned about crime in recent research is that most adolescents who become delinquents, and the overwhelming majority of adults who commit violent crimes, started very young.
 What researchers have found is that parenting is not a natural instinct.
 We are losing parenting skills as mobility and divorce sunder families and fifteen-year-olds who did not have proper childhoods of their own have babies.
 Inadequate parents make children who are more at risk.
+With modern weaponry in the hands of increasingly younger and more desperate children, the rituals of insult and vengeance are a lethal luxury we can no longer afford.

 What is needed is not expensive, and is not necessarily liberal or conservative.
 It is a shift in thinking that begins at home, that teaches that respect comes from within, not from worrying about the opinions of others.